Ask Slashdot: Are Accurate Software Development Time Predictions a Myth?

 Like any creative activity (Score:1)

 I Have No Trouble Making Accurate and Precise...
-(Score:2)
+(Score:3)

 ...estimates of resource requirements (including time and budget) for software projects.